-If you or your child are having reading problems such as difficulty with word reading, reading fluency, phonetic decoding, reading comprehension, or if reading skills have only been achieved through high levels of effort or support, then a comprehensive diagnostic reading assessment will determine the nature and extent of any reading difficulties and it will inform purposeful intervention efforts.
-With an assessment, strategies and accommodations can be identified to help improve reading outcomes and reduce barriers to learning in elementary, secondary, and post-secondary schools.
+If you or your child are having difficulty with reading fluency, phonetic decoding, reading comprehension, or if reading skills have only been achieved through very high levels of effort or support, then a comprehensive reading assessment will determine what is causing these reading difficulties and inform purposeful intervention efforts.
+With an assessment, strategies and accommodations are identified to help improve reading outcomes and reduce barriers to learning in elementary, secondary, and post-secondary schools.